This page is about Reiki for people with cancer. There is information about

 Some cancer centres and hospitals in the UK offer free or low cost Reiki treatments to patients.
 Ask your nurse or doctor if this is an option in your ward or treatment centre.
 If not, they may be able to tell you about nearby organisations or support groups that provide complementary therapies.

-Private Reiki treatments usually cost £15 to £60 an hour.
+Private Reiki treatments usually cost £15 to £100 an hour.
 Treatments may be more expensive in bigger cities.
-Some of the useful organisations further down this page have more information about costs.

-Currently in the UK, there is no single professional organisation regulating Reiki practitioners.
 There is no law to say that practitioners have to have any specific qualifications.
+But it is vital that the person who gives you Reiki is properly trained.

 - Level 1 means you can use Reiki to treat yourself, family and friends but are not able to treat other people or charge money for treatment